bloominstituteoftechnology/Intro-Python-I/README.md

 ## Stretch Goals

+In arbitrary order:

 * Add more rooms.

 * Add more items to the game.

 * Add a way to win.

+* Add more to the parser.

+  * Remember the last `Item` mentioned and substitute that if the user types "it" later, e.g.

+    ```
+    take sword
+    drop it
+    ```

+  * Add `Item`s with adjectives, like "rusty sword" and "silver sword".

+    * Modify the parser to handle commands like "take rusty sword" as well as "take sword".

+      * If the user is in a room that contains both the rusty sword _and_ silver sword, and they type "take sword", the parser should say, "I don't know which you mean: rusty sword or silver sword."

 * Modify the code that calls `on_take` to check the return value.
 If `on_take` returns `False`, then don't continue picking up the object.
 (I.e. prevent the